chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 [^vardi2]:
     G. Vardi, D. Reichmann, T. Pitassi, and O. Shamir, [Size and Depth Separation in Approximating Benign Functions with Neural Networks](http://proceedings.mlr.press/v134/vardi21a/vardi21a.pdf), 2021.

+[^fn1]:
+    Somewhat curiously, these kinds of oscillatory ("sinusoidal"/periodic) functions are common occurrences while proving cryptographic lower bounds for neural networks.
+See, for example, [Song, Zadik, and Bruna](https://proceedings.neurips.cc/paper/2021/hash/f78688fb6a5507413ade54a230355acd-Abstract.html), 2021.

 [^hanin]:
     B. Hanin and D. Rolnick, [Complexity of Linear Regions in Deep Networks](https://arxiv.org/pdf/1901.09021.pdf), 2019.